 - 5.15.
 Members must respect the constitutional right of consumers to personal privacy and privacy of communications. - 5.16.
-Members must respect the confidentiality of customers' personal information and will not sell or distribute such information to any other party without the explicit consent of the customer, except where required to do so by law.
+Members must respect the confidentiality of consumers' personal information and must not sell or distribute such information to any other party without the explicit consent of the consumer, except where required to do so by law.